Dynamical large deviations for plasmas below the Debye length and the Landau equation: Large deviations associated with the Landau kinetic theory from the Boltzmann kinetic theory

 with initial condition $g\left(\mathbf{r},\mathbf{v},0\right)=g^{0}\left(\mathbf{r},\mathbf{v}\right)$.
 We refer to classical textbooks in kinetic theories, for instance \cite{Lifshitz_Pitaevskii_1981_Physical_Kinetics}, or \cite{Bouchet_Boltzmann_JSP} for a detailed presentation of an heuristic derivation of the Boltzmann equation.

 In \cite{Bouchet_Boltzmann_JSP}, a large deviation principle for the empirical density is derived (equations (1) to (3) in \cite{Bouchet_Boltzmann_JSP}).
 This large deviation is derived in the limit $\epsilon=1/N\alpha^{3}\rightarrow0$.
 In this paper, we will consider the limit $\gamma N\rightarrow\infty$, with fixed Knudsen number and fixed $\gamma$.
 In this limit, we have $\epsilon=1/N\alpha^{3}\rightarrow0$.
 Then the large deviation result justified in \cite{Bouchet_Boltzmann_JSP} can be directly used in this paper.
-After adapting equations (1) to (3) in \cite{Bouchet_Boltzmann_JSP} to the notation (\ref{eq:Nouvelles_Notations}) and \eqref{eq:g_gamma}, we have
+After adapting equations (1) to (3) in \cite{Bouchet_Boltzmann_JSP} to the notations (\ref{eq:Nouvelles_Notations}) and \eqref{eq:g_gamma}, with the prescription that $g_{\gamma}(t=0)$ is in the neighborhood of $g(t=0)$, we have

 where

 and with the collision Hamiltonian

 and the free transport Hamiltonian